 My husband P and I were discussing our finances recently and it hit me.
 Talking to your spouse about money has a learning curve.
 We speak completely different money languages.
 I started to think about how my parents, cousins, and friends spoke about money and finances.
 It was interesting to me that we all have our own way of thinking about money!
 So, just for fun, I present to you: The Four Money Languages.

 For the most part, I have had a pretty good relationship with my credit cards.
 We didn’t get along perfectly in the beginning, but we’ve worked out our differences over the years.
 While some folks believe credit cards are the devil, I am a huge proponent of using credit responsibly.
 The important thing to remember when swiping the plastic is to exercise self-control and discipline if you want to make your credit card work for you.
 It shouldn’t be the other way around.
 We are the boss of our spending and credit cards.

 I have a nerdy confession to make… I enjoy budgeting.
 I like big spreadsheets and I cannot lie.
 In the accounting world, staring at spreadsheets is about 99.9% of your job.
-Those spreadsheets were boring, but I found myself addicted to using spreadsheets for my own personal income statements, profit & loss statements, and balance sheets.
+Those spreadsheets were boring, but I found myself addicted to using spreadsheets in my personal life.